 Throughout the fun day out, the children took part in various activities around the theme park, with challenges involving the Galaxy Note9.
 Each challenge was meant to highlight a particular feature of the productivity smartphone, such as Super Slow-mo, taking selfies and doodling with the S Pen, and the camera’s Live Focus.

 The children were led by volunteers from Samsung and with their guidance, they were able to produce gorgeous pictures and videos of themselves, the animals of the zoo, and the theme park.
 Various prizes were prepared for the best performing teams as well, which were taken back to the village to be shared and enjoyed.

-That aside, Samsung was also on a mission to instill love and care for the surrounding environment of RSP Legap.
+That aside, Samsung was also on a mission to instil love and care for the surrounding environment of RSP Legap.
 Samsung volunteers and residents of the village participated in a tree-planting activity, giving the village people a significantly greener environment to live in.

 “While we wanted to show that technology is leading the way forward, we must also never forget the environment we live in.
 This tree-planting activity has impacted the village positively, but the most important thing about it is that it served as a reminder for all of us to care for the world we live in.
-I am proud of all participants and volunteers who participated in Samsung’s Love & Care program over the weekend and we look forward to more of this and giving back to the community,” added Mr. Kim.
+I am proud of all participants and volunteers who participated in Samsung’s Love & Care programme over the weekend and we look forward to more of this and giving back to the community,” added Mr Kim.

 Samsung Love & Care, previously known as Samsung’s Nanum Village initiative, has helped two orang asli villages through several activities over the last three years.
-The program commenced earlier in 2015 as part of Samsung’s local Corporate Citizenship efforts.
+The programme commenced earlier in 2015 as part of Samsung’s local Corporate Citizenship efforts.